ut21/blog/raytracingblog.md

 </p>

 ### Torus
-Can be implemented similar to what we have done so far, but the final equation in $t$ is quartic (degree 4), which makes sense since a ray can intersect a torus at max 4 times.
+Can be implemented similar to what we have done so far, but the final equation in /t/ is quartic (degree 4), which makes sense since a ray can intersect a torus at max 4 times.
 I am, for now, too tired to type out the math and the code, but it can be done lol.
 I'll try to add it soon.

 For now: find the math here [http://cosinekitty.com/raytrace/chapter13_torus.html](https://www.cl.cam.ac.uk/teaching/1999/AGraphHCI/SMAG/node2.html) and a more involved piece here [http://cosinekitty.com/raytrace/chapter13_torus.html](http://cosinekitty.com/raytrace/chapter13_torus.html)